 But with a device called a "power amplifier," thieves can search for key fobs that are up to 100 meters away and activate them to pop your door locks within seconds.
 Some of the devices can be purchased online for less than $20.

-Just a year ago, high-tech car break-ins were rarely encountered by law enforcement officials, according to the NICB.
+Just a few years ago, high-tech car break-ins were rarely encountered by law enforcement officials, according to the NICB.
 But now they're drawing the attention of auto theft investigators across the country.